 And a bad hacker?

-That’s all far from your current field of interest: researching and writing on optimum nutrition to treat and prevent serious disease.
-In particular, your focus is low-carb, high-fat (LCHF) and ketogenic diets.
+You started researching nutrition twenty years ago.
 Critics may say you should stick to what you know best: computer science.
 Do they have a point?

 It’s easy to give glib answers about why I’m well suited for it.
 The human body is a complex system.
 Having studied mathematics, I have special training in understanding complex systems.
 But that’s not why I got into writing about LCHF and ketogenic diets.